 If the figure has been previously published a credit line should be included and permission in writing to reproduce should be supplied.
-Colour photographs can be accepted for publication, the cost to be covered by the authors.
+Color photographs can be accepted for publication, but the cost to be covered by the authors.

 PATIENTS IN PHOTOGRAPHS ARE NOT TO BE RECOGNISABLE

 Tables.
 Tables should be self-explanatory, double spaced on separate sheets with the table number and title above the table and explanatory notes below.
-Arabic numbers should be used for tables and correspond with the order in which the table is first mentioned in the text.
+Roman numbers should be used for tables and correspond with the order in which the table is first mentioned in the text.

-References.
-Reference numbers in the text must be in brackets.
 References in the list must be numbered as they appear in the text, with the reference number superscript.

 DOI NUMBER MUST BE INCLUDED WITH EACH REFERENCE (when available and preceded by https://doi.org/).
 If not available, indicate the PMID number

 Examples of the correct format for citation of references:

 Please check each item of the following checklist before mailing:

-- Three index terms, short title for running head (no more than 40 letter spaces) on the title page.
+- Three-six index terms, short title for running head (no more than 40 letter spaces) on the title page.

-- Name(s) of the author(s) in full, name(s) of institution(s) in the original language, address for correspondence with telephone and fax numbers and email address on the second page.
+- Name(s) of the author(s) in full, name(s) of institution(s) in the original language, address for correspondence with email address on the second page.